 Peoples Bank of Kankakee County will offer full banking services in Manteno beginning this summer.
 The new location is an addition to the bank’s downtown Kankakee and Bourbonnais branches.

 “Manteno is a growing community with a lot to offer, Hammes said.
 “We want to provide Manteno families and businesses another banking option.
-Our customers are used to high-touch, quality customer service banking and we look forward to delivering those same services in Manteno.”
+Our customers are use to high-touch, quality customer service banking, and we look forward to delivering those same services in Manteno.”

 In a time of recent bank mergers, Hammes noted Peoples Bank is a privately-held, family business.